Charlie Chan at the Circus: Plot

 Charlie Chan takes his wife and twelve children on an outing to a circus after receiving a free pass from one of the owners, Joe Kinney.
 Kinney wants Chan to find out who is sending him anonymous threatening letters.
-Nearly all of the circus workers are suspects, since Kinney is very unpopular.
+Nearly all of the circus workers are suspects since Kinney is very unpopular.
 However, when Chan goes to meet him during the night's performance, he finds the man dead, seemingly killed by a rampaging gorilla who somehow escaped from his cage.

 Lieutenant Macy takes charge of the investigation, assisted by Chan and his overzealous eldest son Lee, who also takes the opportunity to (unsuccessfully) romance Su Toy (Toshia Mori, credited as Shia Jung), the contortionist.
-On Chan's advice, Macy lets the circus continue on to its next stop, with the trio tagging along.
+On Chan's advice, Macy lets the circus continue to its next stop, with the trio tagging along.
 During the train ride, an attempt is made to murder Chan with a poisonous cobra.

 Then someone tries to break into the circus's safe, but nothing is missing.
 Macy finds a marriage certificate inside, showing that Kinney supposedly married circus wardrobe lady Nellie Farrell in Mexico.
-However, Kinney's fiance Marie Norman claims that she can prove Kinney was not in Mexico the day indicated on the certificate.
+However, Kinney's fiancé Marie Norman claims that she can prove Kinney was not in Mexico on the day indicated on the certificate.
 Before she can prove it, during her act, someone shoots one of the ropes of her trapeze swing and she falls to the ground, seriously injured, but still alive.

 A doctor is summoned.
 Chan states that Marie is too badly hurt to move, so the doctor must operate on the spot.
 Chan asks everyone to keep quiet and clear the area, so as not to cause a potentially fatal distraction for the medical staff during the delicate operation.

-Meanwhile, Chan has noticed a newspaper article about a crime committed at a casino the day of Kinney's alleged marriage.
-He sends his son to phone for a description of the crooks involved from the police.
-When Lee returns, he sees a man slug the policeman guarding the gorilla's cage and let the ape out again.
-He struggles with the man, but is knocked out.
+Meanwhile, Chan has noticed a newspaper article about a crime committed at a casino on the day of Kinney's alleged marriage.
+He sends his son to a phone for a description of the crooks involved by the police.
+When Lee returns, he sees a man slug the policeman guarding the gorilla's cage and letting the ape out again.
+He struggles with the man but is knocked out.

 The gorilla reaches the tent where the operation is in progress and tries to cause trouble.
 The operation is a fake, as is the gorilla.
 He is shot to death by policemen masquerading as doctors.
 It is revealed to be snake charmer Tom Holt in a costume, trying to pin a second death on the escaped animal.
 He and Kinney had robbed the casino and hidden out at the circus.
-However they had had a falling out over the division of the money, leading to Kinney's murder.
+However, they had a falling out over the division of the money, leading to Kinney's murder.
 Nellie Farrell and her brother Dan are also arrested for trying to use a forgery to gain half interest in the circus.
 Charlie Chan agrees to obtain a lifetime pass to the circus for his family.
 He sees Lee Chan and Su Toy having some romance together wondering if any future grandchildren will be able to see the circus, too.